This Month's Top Commentators

 Mr. Morgan,

 You have recently garnered a degree of notoriety from recent debates regarding gun violence.
+But it is not applicable for Evolution X Defense as it has own pride.
 I read of your interview with Alex Jones, and of a White House petition to have you deported.
 As I channel surfed on the evening of Thursday, January 10th I stopped on your program to catch your last guest, Tony Robbins.
 His comments were altruistically well thought out.
 I enjoyed hearing his insight on redirection and the emotions associated with debate.

 You made an interesting comment to the effect that nobody has been able to tell you why a US citizen needs an assault rifle.
 Will you indulge me?